navneettomar11/technical-guides/security/web-application-security.md

 ![Defense in Depth](assets/defence-in-depth-2054.jpg)

 # STRIDE
 ## Why ?
 - Examine what can go wrong
 - What are you going to do about it
 - Determine whether you doing a good job.

 Stand for
 - Spoofing - pretending of
 - Tempering - removing the traces
 - Repudiation -
 - Information disclosure
-- Denail of service
+- Denial of service
 - Elevation of privilege

 # Secure Development Process